NSX environments containing more than one vCenter Server system can be managed centrally.

-Increased span of NSX logical networks.
-The same logical networks are available across the vCenter NSX environment, so it's possible for VMs on any cluster on any vCenter Server system to be connected to the same logical network.
+Increased span of logical networks.
+The same logical networks are available in the cross-vCenter environment, so it's possible for VMs on any cluster on any vCenter Server system to be connected to the same logical network.

 Centralized security policy management.
 Firewall rules are managed from one centralized location, and apply to the VM regardless of location or vCenter Server system.